Séminaire Ecobio – Nicolas Dubos (Ben Gurion Univ. Negev) Observatoire des Sciences de l’Univers de Rennes (OSUR) Rennes vendredi 22 mars 2024 - Unidivers

 With data collected on observed local extinctions, population declines and species survival rates, I will quantify the gap between predicted niche suitability and local extinction and propose a more accurate classification of extinction risks.

-Observatoire des Sciences de l’Univers de Rennes (OSUR) Campus de Beaulieu, Bâtiment 14B, Salle de conférence Jeanne d’Arc – Longs Champs – Beaulieu Rennes 35703 Ille-et-Vilaine
+Observatoire des Sciences de l’Univers de Rennes (OSUR) Campus de Beaulieu, Bâtiment 14B, Salle de conférence Rennes 35703 Jeanne d’Arc – Longs Champs – Beaulieu Ille-et-Vilaine Bretagne